Mike Ambersley

-Mike Ambersley (born February 14, 1983) is a retired American soccer player who recently played for Saint Louis FC in the United Soccer League.
+Mike Ambersley (born February 14, 1983) is an American former professional soccer player who played as a striker.
+The last club he played for was Saint Louis FC in the United Soccer League.

 Career

 College and amateur

 Ambersley attended De Smet Jesuit High School where he was a NSCAA and Parade Magazine High School All American soccer player and the 2000 Missouri Player of the Year.
 He attended Indiana University where he played soccer from 2001 to 2005.
 He played for the Under 20 U.S. National Team from 2001 to 2002.
 Ambersley was on the roster during trips to Mexico, the Netherlands, and Spain.
 He suffered a back injury his sophomore year and redshirted the 2003 season.
 In 2002, he played for the Chicago Fire Premier of the Premier Development League during the collegiate off season.
 Ambersley started 82 of 86 games during his college career at Indiana where he scored 18 goals and 20 assists.
 He played in two Final Fours while at Indiana scoring 2 goals and adding 2 assists in 4 games.
 Ambersley scored the game winning penalty kick in the 2004 National Championship game.